We may get commissions for purchases made through links in this post. Thanks for the support! 👍

-I would say a good majority of pickup owners either have their truck lifted in some way, or want to have it lifted!
-However that brings up a lot of questions regarding reliability, capability and more.
+A good portion of pickup owners either has their truck lifted somehow or want to have it lifted!
+However, that raises questions regarding reliability, capability, and more.
 Today, we are going to be talking more specifically about towing!

-Let’s dig into each of these things, talk about why they are an issue, and hopefully find some good resolutions to make sure that your lifted truck can easily tow.
+Let’s dig into each of these things, discuss why they are an issue, and find some good resolutions to ensure that your lifted truck can easily tow.

-An important part of towing a trailer, especially larger trailers is balancing the weight to keep it safe on the road (front, back, and side-to-side).
+An essential part of towing a trailer, especially larger trailers, is balancing the weight to keep it safe on the road (front, back, and side-to-side).

 Thankfully, this is an easy fix for those that think about it!
-You can quickly, and inexpensively purchase a hitch receiver with a drop (this one has a 4″ drop).
-Just like your hitch though, you need to make sure that this drop receiver is able to handle the weight of the trailer that you are looking to tow.
+You can quickly and inexpensively purchase a hitch receiver with a drop (this one has a 4″ depth).
+Like your hitch, you need to ensure that this drop receiver can handle the weight of the trailer you are looking to tow.

 - Top 6 Best DIY (Do-It-Yourself) Bed Liners for Pickup Trucks